lhazlewood/scms/README.md

     Java(TM) SE Runtime Environment (build 1.6.0_43-b01-447-11M4203)
     Java HotSpot(TM) 64-Bit Server VM (build 20.14-b01-447, mixed mode)

-If you don't see this, install Java first.
+If you don't see something similar, install Java first and ensure the `java` command is in your `$PATH`.
 Ok, moving on...

 ### Directory Structure